-Kathleen Folbigg: Pardon for mum over baby deaths a 'victory for science'
+Kathleen Folbigg: Mum pardoned for baby deaths claims win for science

 Originally accused of smothering her children, the evidence suggested they died due to rare genetic abnormalities.

-Ms Folbigg described the decision to free her as "a victory for science".
+Ms Folbigg also thanked her friends and supporters, who in recent years waged a campaign for her case to be reviewed.

+"I would not have survived this whole ordeal without them," she said.

-The 55-year-old was met at the prison gates by long-time friend Tracy Chapman, who said she spent her first day of freedom enjoying simple pleasures.
+Ms Folbigg was met at the prison gates by long-time friend Tracy Chapman, who said she spent her first day of freedom enjoying simple pleasures.

-These included a comfortable bed, pizza and garlic bread, and a Kahlua and coke, she told reporters, adding that Ms Folbigg was "in awe" of modern technology such as smartphones.
+These included a comfortable bed, pizza and garlic bread, and a Kahlua and coke, Ms Chapman told reporters, adding that Ms Folbigg was "in awe" of modern technology such as smartphones.

-"There's no hate in Kath's heart, she just wants to live a life she missed for the last 20 years and move on," Ms Chapman said.
+"There's no hate in Kath's heart, she just wants to live a life she missed for the last 20 years and move on," she said.

-Lawyer Rhanee Rego said Ms Folbigg would now seek to have her convictions quashed in the Court of Criminal Appeal.
+Ms Folbigg would now seek to have her convictions quashed in the Court of Criminal Appeal, lawyer Rhanee Rego said.

-On Monday, New South Wales Attorney General Michael Daley said Ms Folbigg had been granted an unconditional pardon following an inquiry into her case.
+New South Wales Attorney General Michael Daley said Ms Folbigg had been granted the unconditional pardon due to a recent inquiry into her case.

 The inquiry, led by retired judge Tom Bathurst, heard all four children could have died from natural causes.